Collar-and-elbow: Techniques

-Although wrestlers' grips were fixed in place, they were nonetheless free to push, pull, and twist their opponent using their arms, and ultimately any form of takedown was permitted as long as the person executing it maintained his collar-and-elbow grips while doing so.
-One of the more dramatic takedowns was the flying mare - described as an explosive, high-impact throw that would send the victim's feet flying up over his head.
-In catch wrestling and Greco-Roman wrestling this is usually depicted as something akin to ippon seoi nage, but since the gripping requirements in Collar and Elbow would have rendered it impossible to grab an opponent's arm with both hands, it is more probable that, in its Collar and Elbow incarnation, the flying mare would have more closely resembled morote seoi nage instead.
+Although wrestlers' grips were fixed in place in the American rulesets, they were nonetheless free to push, pull, and twist their opponent using their arms, and ultimately any form of takedown was permitted as long as the person executing it maintained his collar-and-elbow grips while doing so.
+One of the more dramatic takedowns was the flying mare – described as an explosive, high-impact throw that would send the victim's feet flying up over his head.
+In catch wrestling and Greco-Roman wrestling this is usually depicted as something akin to ippon seoi nage.

+In the Magnificent Scufflers, a list of techniques borrowed from catch-wrestling and native to Collar and Elbow was given, as well as the author observing that at a recent wrestling meet with Ed Gallagher's team that aside from the namesake grip, the techniques used by Gallagher's team was Collar and Elbow throughout.
+In 1925, Ed C. Gallagher published a book, "Amateur Wrestling" which includes techniques for both amateur catch as catch can and AAU wrestling bouts that described and showed pictures of neck grips and arm shoves for unbalancing techniques and pins that demonstrated both legs (or hips) and one shoulder or both shoulders and one leg to pin opponents.
+This matches the descriptions in Charles Wilson of unbalancing techniques from collar and elbow and "3 or 4 point pins" for victory in some rulesets.

 The following techniques were listed in a 1900 dictionary of sporting terms published by the Irish Department of Education (An Roinn Oideachais).